Prof. Dr. Vera Hoffmann-Kolss

 Institute of Philosophy

-I am one of seven PIs in the DFG research unit Metaphysics: Articulation, Application and Challenges.
-My project is on Properties and Property Individuation.
+I am one of seven PIs in a DFG research unit on Inductive Metaphysics.
+My sub-project is on graded causation.
 More information can be found here.

 My current collaborators at the University of Bern are Elisabeth Muchka (PhD student), Nicole Rathgeb (Postdoc), Matthias Rolffs (Postdoc), and Jonas Werner (Postdoc).

 I am happy to supervise theses on topics in my areas of expertise.